The Web address of this

 From ancestral and social

-stepfamilies in our Era are often viewed as nontraditional
+modern stepfamilies are often viewed as nontraditional

 and inferior.
 Because of this undeserved bias, many co-parents, kin, and